hapax/hapax.github.io/assets/hacker.md

 Hackers do not look for the most powerful, or obvious, or easy tool for the job.
-They delight in using humble means to achieve the extraordinary.
+They delight in using humble means to achieve extraordinary ends.
 Viewed this way, we can hack physics just as well as we can hack Lego blocks or a campus building.